-- a) Sunday, Christmas Day, Good Friday and Easter Monday, - b) Canada Day, Victoria Day, British Columbia Day, Labour Day, Remembrance Day and New Year's Day, - c) December 26, and - d) a day set by the Parliament of Canada or by the Legislature, or appointed by proclamation of the Governor General or the Lieutenant Governor, to be observed as a day of general prayer or mourning, a day of public rejoicing or thanksgiving, a day for celebrating the birthday of the reigning Sovereign, or as a public holiday;
+- a.
+Sunday, Christmas Day, Good Friday and Easter Monday; - b.
+Canada Day, Victoria Day, British Columbia Day, Labour Day, National Day for Truth and Reconciliation, Remembrance Day and New Year's Day; - c.
+December 26; and - d. a day set by the Parliament of Canada or by the B.C.
+Legislature, or appointed by proclamation of the Governor General or the Lieutenant Governor, to be observed as a day of general prayer or mourning, a day of public rejoicing or thanksgiving, a day for celebrating the birthday of the reigning Sovereign, or as a public holiday.